 - A medical degree from an accredited University or baccalaureate degree (nursing or other science related field) with a 3.0 GPA on a 4.0 scale having 40 or more semester hours in science, math, or engineering.

 - Three or more years of experience in health and safety, occupational or environmental health as documented by work history (resume) and stated in letters of recommendation

 - Three letters of recommendations from three individuals familiar with prior academic and/or professional performance

 - Test of English As a Foreign Language (TOEFL) scores for applicants from non-English speaking nations with a minimum score of 570 on the paper-based test, 230 on the computer based test, or 88 on the internet-based test is preferred.

-* Individuals having a background in this area or are MD, RN may be able to waive this class and should contact Dr. James email@example.com
+* Individuals having a background in this area or are MD, RN may be able to waive this class and should contact Kathy Carneiro at firstname.lastname@example.org

-For more information on the MPH program in Occupational and Environmental Health Application Help, please contact:
+For more information about the Occupational and Environmental Health MPH Program and/or application assistance, please contact:

 Erica B. Geary